Bainbridge Ferry Overhead Walkway Sea Level Rise Visualization

 Sea Level Rise Visualization at the Ferry Terminal

 EcoAdapt partnered with Hyla High School and Washington State Ferries to create a series of sea level rise graphics in the overhead walkway at the Bainbridge Ferry Terminal.
-Passengers walking on to the ferry encounter a series of three panels that show present-day, 2050, and 2100 projections of sea level rise.
-A poster in the ferry terminal and QR codes embedded in the graphics link to additional information that was created by Hyla High School teacher James Rufo Hill and his students that provides more information about sea level rise in Puget Sound and how we might respond.
+Passengers walking on to the ferry encounter a series of four panels that show historic (1950 to present) and present-day sea levels, and 2050 and 2100 projections of sea level rise.

 We are grateful to the Washington State Ferries Office of Sustainability for their enthusiastic support and collaboration, to the Bainbridge Community Foundation for support of this work and to Sustainable Bainbridge for funding the installation of this sign.